 To clarify, if you earned $100,000 in profit from your freelance business, and you qualify for the pass-through deduction, you may deduct up to $20,000.

 It’s more complicated if your taxable income is over $157,500 if you’re single or $315,000 if you’re married and filing jointly.
 In those cases, your deduction is based wholly or partly on how much you pay your employees and/or the cost of the property you use in your business.
 If you have no employees and little or no expensive business property, your deduction will be quite small.

-Also, business owners who perform certain types of services aren’t entitled to take the pass-through deduction at all if their taxable income exceeds $207,500 if single or $415,000 if married filing jointly.
-Those services include health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, brokerage services, investing and investment management, and trading and dealing in securities or commodities.
+Also, business owners who perform certain types of services aren’t entitled to take the pass-through deduction of their taxable income exceeds $207,500 if single or $415,000 if married filing jointly.

 This handy deduction took effect on January 1, 2018 and is scheduled to last through December 31, 2025.
 Be sure to take advantage of it while you can!

 The best strategy for freelancer tax savings is…drum roll, please…converting to S corporation taxation!
 Think of this as the freelancer’s tax savings paradise.

 By changing into an S corporation, you can free yourself from a lot of your self-employment tax burden.
 And that’s important because self-employment taxes consist of the 12.4% Social Security tax and 2.9% Medicare tax.
 Combined that’s a total tax of 15.3% (up to the Social Security tax ceiling which is $132,900 in 2019).